 The current economic conditions also impact the timing of the recognition of deferred tax assets.
 The Group's policy is to recognize deferred tax assets only when they can be recovered within a reasonable timeframe.
 Based on internal forecasts and projections, management has considered that the potential recovery timeframe for deferred tax assets in certain countries would be longer than previously estimated, thus creating a risk that deferred tax assets may be unused.
 As a general rule, the Group recognizes deferred tax assets only when they can be used against taxable profit within a timeframe of five years.
-On this basis, the Group has adopted a partial recognition based approach and has recorded a valuation allowance.
-As at December 31, 2016, the Group has unrecognized deferred assets amounting to US\$ 14,775 thousand in countries in which the Group operates.
+On this basis, the Group has adopted a partial recognition based approach.
+As at December 31, 2017, the Group has unrecognized deferred assets amounting to US\$ 20,275 thousand in countries in which the Group operates.